-Body Dreaming is an performance-installtion in which performers reveal a flow of inner thoughts, feelings and movements.
+Body Dreaming is a performance-installation in which performers reveal a flow of inner thoughts, feelings and movements.
 This is captured live with a camera, audio recording and graphic visual recording, all of which are streamed and projected into the gallery space.

 Audiences are free to move about the performance space to experience the audiovisual projections and the live performance.